Active ingredients: bupivacaine

 What it is used for

-Bupivacaine Injection is indicated for the production of local or regional anaesthesia and analgesia in individuals as follows: Surgical anaesthesia - Epidural block for surgery - Field block (minor and major nerve blocks and infiltration).
-Analgesia - Continuous epidural infusion or intermittent bolus epidural administration for analgesia in post operative pain or labour pain. - Field block (minor nerve block amd infiltration).
-The choice of 2 strengths, 0.25% and 0.5%, makes it possible to vary the degree of motor blockade.
+Marcain solutions are indicated for the production of local or regional anaesthesia and analgesia in individuals as follows: Surgical anaesthesia - Epidural block for surgery, Field block (minor and major nerve blocks and infiltration).
+Analgesia - Continuous epidural infusion or intermittent bolus epidural administration for analgesia in postoperative pain or labour pain. - Field block (minor nerve block and infiltration).
+The choice of 4 strengths, 0.125%, 0.25%, 0.375% and 0.5%, makes it possible to vary the degree of motor blockade.

 How to take it